Benefits of Full Body Stretching in Oregon

 Stretching is a Great Midday Pick-Me-Up

 Most people feel a little lethargic around mid-afternoon.
 If this describes you, try some stretching at your desk.
 Often, people who suffer from mid-afternoon fatigue find that stretching gives them a boost of energy.
-When we feel lethargic, our muscles tighten; stretching loosens up these muscles.
-Stand up and stretch to combat your midday fatigue!
+When we feel lethargic, our muscles tighten; stretching helps release this tension and promotes increased blood flow to working muscles and tissues.

 Lower Your Cholesterol